rzumer/Webbum/README.md

 On Windows, all dependencies should be provided in the source code.

 # Releases
-On Linux, the `ffmpeg` package is required to run Webbum.
+On Linux, the `ffmpeg` package is required to run Webbum, and the `fontconfig` package is required for proper subtitle support.

-On Windows, release builds include Microsoft Visual C++ Redistributable packages, which is required to run Webbum.
+On Windows, release builds include Microsoft Visual C++ Redistributable packages, which are required to run Webbum.

 All other libraries and dependencies should be provided.